unsw-restech/unsw-restech.github.io/README.md

 3. **Inspect and Update CSS**:
 If you need to make live changes to the CSS or styling, inspect the elements using your browser's developer tools.
-You can also refer to this [helpful link on mkdocs](https://squidfunk.github.io/mkdocs-material/) to visualize the structural changes you want to implement.
+You can also refer to this [helpful link on mkdocs](https://squidfunk.github.io/mkdocs-material/) to visualise the structural changes you want to implement.

 ## Publish Your Website